nova0821/iotjs-wiki/Build-for-Linux.md

 sudo apt-get install gyp cmake build-essential
 ```

 gcc/g++ compiler 4.8 and upper versions are required to compile.
-If you have problem upgrading to 4.8, please google.
-One of that helped me is [how-to-install-gcc-4-8](http://askubuntu.com/questions/271388/how-to-install-gcc-4-8)
+If you have any problems upgrading to 4.8, please google.
+One of that helped me is [how-to-install-gcc-4-8](http://askubuntu.com/questions/271388/how-to-install-gcc-4-8).

 ### 1. Get the sources

-Clone from our repo to look around and test it.
-If it attracts you and want to try something interesting, please fork and send us requests.
+Clone our repository to look around and test it.
+If it attracts you and want to try something interests, please fork it.

-To get the source for this repo,
+To get the source for this repository,
 ```
 cd harmony
 git clone https://github.com/Samsung/iotjs.git
 cd iotjs
 ```

-Sub modules libuv and jerryscript source will be pulled and matching hash will be checked out for your current IoT.js version when you run the build script.
+Sub modules _libuv_ and _jerryscript_ source will be pulled.
+And matching hash will be checked out for your current IoT.js version when you run the build script.

 ### 2. Set build options